 to ensure that ITU-R continues the collaboration with ITU-D in the implementation of this resolution.

-Annex 1 to Resolution 9 (Rev. Dubai, 2014)
+Annex 1 to Resolution 9 (Rev. Buenos aires, 2017)

-Specific needs in spectrum management
+Examples of specific needs of developing countries in spectrum management

 The main types of technical assistance which developing countries expect from ITU are as follows: